Meet offensive lineman James Durand, Wisconsin football's second commitment for the 2023 class - NewsBreak

 Things changed quickly in three weeks.

-That count now stands at six, with five coming since May 6.
-Offensive lineman James Durand announced his intention on that date.
+That count now stands at six for UW, with five coming since May 6.
+Offensive lineman James Durand announced his intention to join the Badgers late last week.

 Here are five things to know about Durand, his commitment and some high praise from his high school coach.